mremisze/Getting-and-Cleaning-Data/README.md

 ## run_analysis.R

-### Generate Dataset
+### Requirements:

-Requirements:
+* This code assumes that files (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) are already downloaded and extracted.

-This code assumes that files (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) are already downloaded and extracted. reshape2 package needs to be installed.
+* reshape2 package needs to be installed.

-In order to run the scrip, copy/download it from the repo and execute  `source("run_analysis.R")`
+In order to run the script, copy/download it from the repo and execute  `source("run_analysis.R")`.